 Amy Verstappen has been a patient advocate and health educator since 1996, when her own challenges living with a complex heart defect led her to the Adult Congenital Heart Association, where she served as president from 2001 to 2013.
 She has served as an advisor to the Centers for Disease Control the National Heart, Lung and Blood Institute; and the International Society for Adult Congenital Cardiac Disease, and worked with congenital heart patient and professional groups throughout the USA and the world.
 Ms. Verstappen received a Masters in Education in 1990 and a Masters in Global Health in 2019.

-Disty Pearson is the parent of a CHD patient and a physician assistant in adult congenital heart disease (CHD).
+Disty Pearson is the parent of a congenital heart disease patient and a physician assistant in adult congenital heart disease (CHD).
 She has worked with CHD patients over the past 40 years, first in cardiac surgery and for the last 20 years with the Boston Adult Congenital Heart Service (BACH) at the Boston Children’s Hospital and the Mass General Brigham.
 She is a founding member of the ACHA Medical Advisory Board and is a member of the American College of Cardiology.
-Disty recognized early on the importance of the patient and family voice in all decisions affecting the care of patients and is dedicated to improving the lives of those affected by childhood onset heart disease throughout the world.
+Disty recognized early on the importance of the patient and family voice in all decisions affecting the care of patients and is dedicated to improving the lives of those affected by childhood onset heart disease throughout the world.con

 David La Fontaine graduated from Haverford College near Philadelphia in 1983.
 He has worked in community-based urban redevelopment, and currently heads a non-profit organization that develops affordable housing and mixed-use properties in partnership with local neighborhood leadership in Philadelphia.
 David is also committed to health equity and helping people with CHD and RHD access the care they need to live healthy lives.